Chapsticking/OfflineStatistics/README.md

   Download processed data for documentation or reporting.

 - **Automated test type selection**
   The tool intelligently selects the appropriate control chart based on your data.
+   XMR/IMR Charts
+   Xbar-R Chart
+   Xbar-S Chart
+   C Chart
+   U Chart
+   NP Chart
+   P Chart

 - **Completely offline**
   Works 100% in your browser with no internet connection required.